mlverse/lltm/README.md

     Tensors we also cast them to `void*` pointers, making sure that what they point won’t be deleted after the function goes out of scope.

+    For the casting between `void*` into LibTorch types to be easier we provide the `make_raw` and `from_raw` namespaces.
+Functions in these namespaces are defined in the `lantern/types.h` header.
+For example, if one wants to create a raw pointer from a torch Tensor, they would use `make_raw::Tensor`.
+On the other side, if you want to covert a raw pointer to a Tensor, you can use `from_raw::Tensor`.

     ``` cpp
     LLTM_API void* c_lltm_forward (void* input,
                                    void* weights,